PREP-NexT/PREP-SHOT/doc/source/User_guide.rst

   * - new technology lower bound
     - Lower bound of newly-built installed capacity of different technologies for each investment year.
-    - To model the limits of technologies constrainted by policy.
+    - To model the limits of technologies constrained by policy.

   * - new technology upper bound
     - Upper bound of newly-built installed capacity of different technologies for each investment year.
-    - To model the limits of technologies constrainted by policy.
+    - To model the limits of technologies constrained by policy.

   * - ramp down
     - Ramp down rate of different technologies.